ABLES Assessment Tool Support Materials

-Teachers can apply the assessment tool to identify their students’ readiness to learn across the three learning domains:
+Teachers can apply the assessment tool to identify their students’ readiness to learn across the seven learning domains:

-- Personal and Social Capability, Self Awareness: Self (specifically for students on the autism spectrum) – the development of basic skills related to attention, memory and becoming an independent learner.
+Note: Personal and Social Capability, Self Awareness: Self is specifically for students on the autism spectrum

 Student achievement in each domain will guide the teacher to the appropriate curriculum level and teaching and learning strategies that could be used to develop an individual education plan.

 The ABLES assessment tool is available online for teachers via the School Curriculum and Standards Authority website.
-This links teachers directly to the secure assessment tool, which is accessed by teachers using their individual school username and password.
+This links teachers directly to the secure assessment tool, which is accessed by teachers using their individual log-in details (read the User Guide).
 Refer to: Getting Started with ABLEWA.